The runaway success of Amazon Echo voice-controlled speakers has put the smart home at the centre of everyday modern life.

-It tells you when you’re saving energy with a Leaf icon on the thermostat’s screen and sends you a monthly report to help you build better habits.
+Find out when you’re saving energy by looking out for the Leaf icon on the thermostat’s screen and use your personalised monthly report to build money-saving habits.

-UK customers have saved between 8.4% and 16.5% on their heating bills while using Nest, the company says.
+According to Nest, UK customers have saved between 8.4% and 16.5% on their heating bills while using the smart thermostat.

 2. Make your home more appealing to buyers

 Would you rather move into a home that was already future-proofed with the latest technology or one that would soon need updating?